About Elections in Wales

 About me: Professor Roger Awan-Scully

-I was currently Principal Investigator for the ESRC-funded 2016 Welsh Election Study, the most ambitious study ever conducted of a devolved election in the UK.
-Prior to this I was Principal Investigator for the 2011 Welsh Referendum Study and the 2011 Welsh Election Study.
+I have also been Principal Investigator for the ESRC-funded 2016 Welsh Election Study, the most ambitious study ever conducted of a devolved election in the UK, and Principal Investigator for the 2011 Welsh Referendum Study and the 2011 Welsh Election Study.

 In addition to being an expert on Welsh politics and devolution, I have a background in studying political representation in the European Union, and authored a book called Becoming Europeans?
 Attitudes, Behaviour and Socialisation in the European Parliament (Oxford University Press, 2005) and co-authored Representing Europe’s Citizens: Electoral Systems and the failure of Parliamentary Representation in Europe (Oxford University Press, 2007).

 I’ve published more than fifty articles in major academic journals over the years, including the British Journal of Political Science, Electoral Studies, the European Journal of Political Research, Legislative Studies Quarterly, Party Politics and Publius, and have contributed chapters to thirty books.

 I’m often asked to contribute to discussions on elections, devolution, European politics, the impact of Brexit on the UK and politics and identity in general.
 I regularly appear on Sky News, BBC, ITV, Radio 4, Radio 5 Live and contribute to the New Statesman, Spectator and the Independent from time to time.

 I’m Associate Editor of Parliamentary Affairs, a Fellow of the Learned Society of Wales and of the Royal Statistical Society, and an Academician of the Academy of Social Sciences.